lume/variable/README.md

 ---

-What if I told you... that with reactive variables you can decouple the class implementation from reactivity make it even cleaner?
+What if I told you... that with reactive variables you can decouple the class implementation from reactivity (no need to extends a particular base class) and make it all even cleaner?

 With LUME's reactive variables, you can write the previous non-decorator example like the following, without your class having to extend a base class: